 - Give it away

-Very often, when money starts turning into a mess for someone, it’s because they’ve gotten these priorities out of whack.
+Very often, when money gets messy for someone, it’s because they’ve gotten these priorities out of whack.

 The order above is the one advocated by our consumer culture.
-When we get our first paycheck, our cultural conditioning leads us to think first about what we can spend the money on – where to live, what to drive, where to go on vacation.
+Whenever money comes into our lives, our cultural conditioning leads us to think first about what we can spend it on – what to do for fun, how much clothing to buy, where to go on vacation.

 When spending comes first, debt always seems to come along for the ride.
 There’s a financed vehicle or two in the driveway, a balance on a credit card or two.